asedl/xpaxmltest/XPATests/Doc/Utilities/XpaRunner.md

 + XpaTest.settings

 # Acknowledgments / Credits
-Funfact is: The initial version for that little utility I cloned from the [git repository of Firefly Migrations] (https://github.com/FireflyMigration/AppRunner).
-That's the guys from Israel who caonstantly tell Magic developers to migrate to .NET with their help, resp. migration technology ^^.
+Funfact is: The initial version for that little utility I cloned from the [AppRunner from Firefly Migrations](https://github.com/FireflyMigration/AppRunner).
+That's the guys from Israel who constantly tell Magic developers to migrate to .NET with their help, resp. migration technology ^^.
 So here is the credits: Todah Rabbah!

 I kept the original license intact although I messed up the code quite a bit.